 Jesse Garrison is an emerging Los Angeles―based multimedia artist and video designer.
-He is currently an MFA candidate at the California Institute of the Arts, studying Video for Performance and Integrated Media.
+He is about to complete his MFA in Interactive Media at the California Institute of the Arts.
 His work ranges from interactive installation to media design for theater, dance and other performances.
 He uses a wide range of technology to examine the boundaries between the physical and digital, the performer and the audience.
 His recent work has incorporated everything from computer vision libraries and Augmented Reality SDKs to overhead projectors, colored oil and 35mm slides.